MicrosoftDocs/Viva/Viva/topics/manage-topics.md

 To manage topics in the topic center, you need to:

-- Have a Viva Topics license.
+- Have a license that includes Topics.

 - Have the [**Who can manage topics**](./topic-experiences-user-permissions.md) permission.
-Knowledge admins can give users this permission in the Viva Topics topic permissions settings.
+Knowledge admins can give users this permission in the Topics topic permissions settings.

 You won't be able to view the **Manage topics** page in the topic center unless you've the **Who can manage topics** permission.